divyanshupundir/mavlink-kotlin/adapters/adapter-coroutines/README.md

 ## Usage

-Add the required dependencies to your `build.gradle.kts`:
+Add the required dependencies to your `build.gradle.kts`.
+This example uses the `definitions` module for the messages and the `connection-tcp` for the base connection.

 ```kotlin
 repositories {